Interview

 How are we all doing together?

 — When you switch from Telefónica to Vodafone, you do some paperwork and that's it, right?
-Nobody cares what company you're from because you don't need to know to be able to talk.
-Well, technologically we could make it so you could leave one platform and go to another, and that anything they wanted to tell you on Twitter, you could read on Bluesky.
+Nobody cares what company you're from because you don't need to know that to be able to talk.
+Well, technologically we could make it so that you could leave one platform and go to another, and that anything they wanted to tell you on Twitter, you could read on Bluesky.
 But it hasn't been done.
 It was considered in the Digital Markets Act, but they decided to leave it for later.
 Absurd.

 Isn't it technically difficult?